KorfLab/genopoeia/README.md

 built.
 Most of the GHMM is described as a dictionary of "state" objects.

 Each "state" object is indexed by its name.
 State objects can be of three
-types: "markov", "pwm", or "fixed".
+types: "markov", "pwm", or "static".
 A "markov" state generates sequence 1 nt at a time over a weighted random duration.
 This is used to generate features with variable lengths, such as intergenic sequences.
 A "pwm" state generates sequence from a position weight matrix.
-This is used for features with standard lengths such as splice sites.
-A "fixed" state generates an exact sequence and a corresponding "drift" rate.
+This is used for features with standard lengths and specific misspellings, such as splice sites.
+A "static" state generates an exact sequence and a corresponding "drift" rate.
 This is useful for representing repeats of various ages.

-Do I want to make sure that fake coding sequences have no stop codons?
-Do I parse the CDS and then re-make it when there are fused stops?
+All states also specify "init" and "term", which specifies the weight assoiciated with starting or ending in a state.

-To see how all this fits together, it's best to look at an example.
-Line numbers are shown for clarity (they are errors in JSON).
+To see how all this fits together, it's best to look at a simple example.

 ```
-1	{
+{
-2		"name": "toy",
+	"name": "toy",
-3		"source": "fabricated",
+	"source": "fabricated",
-4		"states": {
+	"states": {
-5			"iid": {
+		"iid": {
-6				"type": "markov",
+			"type": "markov",
+			"init": 1,
+			"term": 1,
 			"transitions": {"hom": 1.0},
 			"durations": [0, 0, 0, 1, 1, 1],
 			"emissions": {"": [1, 1, 1, 1]},
 		},
 		"hom": {
 			"type": "markov",
+			"init": 0,
+			"term": 0,
 			"transitions": {"iid": 0.5, "rep": 0.5},
 			"durations": [2, 2, 2, 1, 1, 1],
 			"emissions": {
 				"A": [9, 1, 1, 1],
 				"C": [1, 9, 1, 1],
 				"G": [1, 1, 9, 1],
 				"T": [1, 1, 1, 9]
 			}
-			},
-			"rep": {
-				"type": "repeat",
-				"transitions": {"hom": 1}
-				"sequence": "ACGTACGTACGT",
-				"age": 0.01
 		}
 	}
 }
 ```

-The toy GHMM above flip-flops back and forth between two states: s1 (lines 5-9) and s2 (lines 10-20).
-In s1, sequences range from 4 to 6 nt long (note the zero weights on line 7) and the sequence has an unbaised composition (note the empty string "" context on line 8).
-In s2, the sequence is twice as likely to be 1-3 nt as 4-6 nt (note the 2s vs. the 1s on line 13), and the composition favors homopolymers (note the 9s vs the 1s on lines 15-18).
+The toy GHMM above flip-flops back and forth between two states: iid and hom.
+In the iid state, the emissions are unbiased and the states are 4-6 nt long.
+In the hom state, the emissions tend to be homopolymers, and the states are more likely to be 1-3 nt than 4-6.

+Here are some more example states...

 ## GHMM Files ##